Clubs & Organizations

 H.O.S.A.
 (Health Occupations Students of America

-Texas Association) is to enhance the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health science technology education students, therefore, helping students to meet the needs of the health care community.
+Texas Association) exists to enhance the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health science technology education students, therefore, helping students to meet the needs of the health care community.

-- Have competed for at least two years*
+Have competed for at least two years

-- Have a GPA of a 3.0 or higher
+Have a GPA of 3.0 or higher

-- Complete the required 28 service hours (12 of which have to be through HOSA)
+Complete the required 28 service hours (12 of which have to be through HOSA)

-- Attend the majority of meetings (can only miss 3)
+Attend the majority of meetings (can only miss 3)

 HOSA officers

-Vice President: Lauren Sweat
+Vice President: Elizabeth Varghese

 International Thespian Society